Here are the valve adjustment instructions taken from a CT90 workshop manual (the late 1970s CT90 and c90 z2 shared many engine components):

 Finding TDC on the compression stroke

 As explained in this extract from a Honda manual, valve adjustment measurements must be taken at top dead centre (TDC) on the compression stroke.
-This short article explains how to check your engine is in the right spot to measure the valve gap.
+See below for an explanation on how to check your engine is in the right spot to measure the valve gap.

 To understand Honda’s instructions we need to recall the basic operation of a 4 stroke engine: the piston rises and falls twice in order to complete a full cycle where fuel and air is drawn into the cylinder, compressed, ignited and the resulting gases expelled from the engine: